axel-durham/blog.axeldurham.com/_posts/2023-06-21-contructors.md

 }
 ```

-This can get repetitive, especially if we wanted to be able to use either id, salary, or both when initializing.
+Defining variables in this way is effective, except for with const variables.
+These must be defined on the line where they are declared, and cannot be changed.
+This causes a problem, as our method above sets a default value, and then overrides it.
+The solution is to use member initializer lists.

-## Non-Static Member Initialization
+## Member Initializer List

-The method can simplify repetitive constructors.
+The method can also simplify repetitive constructors.
 Let's use member variables `name` and `salary` here.

 Before reduction:
 ```cpp